 Classification: storm-shepherd avian.
 Location: storm-bound sky continent.

-Classification: Divine, multi-winged angels.
+Classification: divine, multi-winged angels.
 Location: Evylon.

-Divine, light-infused angels with anywhere between four and eight wings, on average six who have partaken from the River of Light not once, but twice.
+Seraphim are a subspecies of light-infused angels with anywhere between four and eight wings, on average six who have partaken from the River of Light not once, but twice.
 Seraphim wings are a brilliant white, and they are physically beautiful, leanly built and finely muscular.
 Their feathers are always white, while hair color is most often of a light shade - though many different skin and eye colors have been reported.
 These feathers glow with a soft light, and those shed are gathered and made into small trinkets, bits of jewelry, and components in both alchemical brews and light-based wards.

-Having drank from the River of Light not once, but twice, these Awakened angels have changed into something completely different, and their powers over light magic is comparable to a lightbeast's.
+Having drank from the River not once, but twice, these Awakened angels have changed into something completely different, and their powers over light magic is comparable to a lightbeast's.
 Closely allied with the Halgians, they are natural enemies to dark-aligned creatures, and can battle toe-to-toe against n'vaen-class demons with ease.
 They shed their status as an angel, and take the name of a seraph, a term given to them by their Halgian ancestors.

 As becoming a seraph is a permanent change, seraphim may join together with either another seraph or another race to procreate, and have children.
 However, any seraph born of a seraphim union will only have the power of a normal angel, or rarely one of the Awakened, and not to the extent of one who has consumed the River's light.
 These bred seraphim have white wings, and often a glowing quality of feather, though they may also have pale markings or other subtle colors within.

-Classification: Elementally-shifted seraphim.
+Classification: elementally-shifted seraphim.
 Location: abroad.

 A seraph that has lost their light, through a loss of the River's gift or otherwise, will lose their white and glowing coloration, though they retain their multiple wings.
 These wings can be any color of the visible spectrum, with any sort of markings, though white is absent from all of the Darkened.
 Most often, their wing color will be of a similar hue to the plumage that they had before the granting of the River's gift, but ranging darker, as pale hues are very rare.